 Here wee see that after 9 days, the maximum negative drift is taking effect and the last log point is lagging 2 hours and 24 minutes (134.4 minutes) "behind".

-The table below shows the average clock error from a randomly selection of temperature logger TAGs in the most common operational temperatures.
+The table below shows the average clock error from a random selection of TAG T1 temperature loggers in the most common operational temperatures.

 The table below shows the error distribution within the same test data set.